x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 and deploy your stuff from there using some kind of automation.
 **When it breaks, you usually toss it, you don't try to repair it**.
-To do that, it is required to deal with many different technologies, task that is much easier to accomplish if you are part of a team with a lot of people, each with its own specialization.
+To do that, it is required to deal with many different technologies, a task that is much easier to accomplish if you are part of a team with a lot of people, each with its own specialization.
 In that scenario, at the end of the day, you will find yourself with a lot more machines in your infrastructure, that have a cost in resources, but are a lot easier to administer.

-That is a very DevOps way of seeing it I think, which apparently is not exacly aligned to the UNIX way.
+That is a very DevOps way of seeing it I think, which apparently is not exactly aligned to the UNIX way.

 ## end

-In the end, if you've been thrown in a world where everything works differently than the way you're used to see them work, and you're expertise is abandoning you,
+In the end, if you've been thrown into a world where everything works differently than the way you're used to seeing them work, and you're expertise is abandoning you,
 I think it can be advantageous to be aware of freedesktop's [efforts](https://www.freedesktop.org/wiki/Specifications/) to maintain